-- Assurance that the business are complying with policy requirements is managed through control validation and assurance procedures which assess the effectiveness of the standard controls - Policies are subject to an annual review, led by the line 1 owner and supported by the Risk function.
-Any change is subject to review, challenge and agreement from the Board Risk Committee before formal approval from the Board - Policy owners must ensure that the minimum requirements defined in the policies are in place across business functions to meet the requirements of the policy, and - Requests for variation, risk acceptance and/ or remediation plans agreed must follow the policy management lifecycle.
+- Assurance that the business are complying with policy requirements is managed through control validation and assurance procedures which assess the effectiveness of the standard controls - Policies are subject to regular review in line with materiality, led by the line 1 owner and supported by the Risk function.
+Any change is subject to review, challenge and agreement from the Board Risk Committee before formal approval from the Board

+- Policy owners must ensure that the minimum requirements defined in the policies are in place across business functions to meet the requirements of the policy, and - Requests for variation, risk acceptance and/ or remediation plans agreed must follow the policy management lifecycle.